SlugBot/web/roadmap.md

     - [ ] Duration and success chance governed by percentage of properties identified and Injector Lvl
   - [ ] !daily chance for process rewards
   - [ ] !roll against another member instead of SlugBot
+  - [ ] A method to manually spoof process properties using Encryption stat
+  - [ ] Scanning a process by ID has a chance to removed spoofed properties

 ### WEB:
   - [ ] look into hugo https://gohugo.io/